 - If Tenant Falls Behind on Rent, Hard to Catch Up - Once a tenant falls behind on their rent payment, it becomes that much more difficult to pay rent on time the next month.

 - Late Payment Will Become Habit - If there is no penalty for paying rent late, then there is no incentive to pay rent on time.
 Therefore, a tenant could easily get into the habit of paying rent on the fifteenth of the month, instead of on the first.

 Decide When Rent Is Considered Late

-As long as your state allows it, you may decide that rent is due on a specific date with no exceptions or extensions.
+If your state allows a grace period, you may decide that rent is due on a specific date with no exceptions or extensions.
 If the rent is due on the first of the month, then any rent received after the first of the month is considered late.

 You may decide that you will give tenants a window of time where they can pay rent without penalty.
 If the rent is due on the first of the month, but you offer tenants a five day grace period, then any rent that is not received by the fifth of the month will be considered late.

 The amount that you charge for a late fee should vary based on the price of the rental.
 A $50 charge for a late rental payment makes sense for a $1000 a month rental.
 For someone paying $5,000 a month, a $50 late charge will not seem like much.
 In this case, something more in the $250 range would be sufficient.

 Certain states will require you to charge no more than a certain percentage of the monthly rent as a late fee.
 For example, in Maine, you can charge no more than four percent of the rent as a late fee.

 When to Collect Late Fee